 When going through grief, holidays can lose their previous joy, sparkle and specialness.

-• Old familiar traditions can now bring intense pain…even anxiety or depressed feelings
+• Old familiar traditions can now bring intense pain…even anxiety.

-• Certain Christmas songs can be tied to a special memory or remind you of a loved one, and can bring sudden tears
+• Certain Christmas songs can be tied to a special memory, remind you of a loved one, or can bring sudden tears out of nowhere.

-• And seeing happy couples and cheerful families—on social media or in real life—can bring about feelings of depression, hopelessness, or maybe even envy
+• And seeing happy couples and cheerful families—on social media or in real life—can bring about feelings of depression, hopelessness, anger, or maybe even envy.

-It is very painful navigating through the holidays when going through the loss of a loved one, adultery or divorce, miscarriage/infertility, financial or job loss, family/marital/stepfamily conflict, physical or mental illness of a loved one, addiction issues, family rebellion or estrangement, or other painful losses.
+It is very painful navigating through the holidays when going through the death of a loved one, adultery or divorce, miscarriage/infertility, financial or job loss, family/marital/stepfamily conflict, physical or mental illness of a loved one, addiction issues, family rebellion or estrangement, illness, or other painful losses.

-…And it can be extra painful and burdensome when family and friends do not understand or agree with how you are handling your grief.
+…And it can be extra painful and burdensome when family and friends do not understand or don’t agree with you on how you are handling your grief.

-Explain to family and friends that the holidays are going to be tough on you and lovingly ask them for their help, support, and compassion.
+Explain to family and friends how the holidays are going to be tough on you and lovingly ask for their help, support, love, understanding and compassion.